maglietti/explore-ai3/guides/ai3-persistent-storage/ignite3-persistence-guide.md

 Here's how to set up persistent storage in Apache Ignite 3:

-**Configure the Storage Engine**: Define the storage engine parameters **Create Storage Profiles**: Define profiles that use the configured storage engines **Assign Profiles to Distribution Zones**: Link your storage profiles to distribution zones **Create Tables in These Zones**: Tables created in these zones will use the persistent storage
+- **Configure the Storage Engine**: Define the storage engine parameters
+- **Create Storage Profiles**: Define profiles that use the configured storage engines
+- **Assign Profiles to Distribution Zones**: Link your storage profiles to distribution zones
+- **Create Tables in These Zones**: Tables created in these zones will use the persistent storage

 ## Configuration Examples

 ### AIPerist Storage (Default Persistent Engine)

 The AIPerist engine is the default persistent storage option with checkpointing capabilities.
+Checkpointing is the process of copying dirty pages from RAM to partition files on disk.

 ```json
 {